-So, if a 25+ year old adult is able to wear a kids’ pack comfortably, there’s no reason why your child wouldn’t be able to wear it in a few years.
-Most of the backpacks I showed you are fully adjustable, so you will be able to adapt it to them as time goes by.
+So, if a 25+-year-old adult is able to wear a kids’ pack comfortably, there’s no reason why your child wouldn’t be able to wear it in a few years.
+Most of the backpacks I showed you are fully adjustable, so you will be able to adapt to them as time goes by.
 Especially the backpacks from Osprey and CamelBak.

 If you want something for shorter outings, pick up a hydration backpack.
 These are great because they are very small, lightweight, and can fit a hydration bladder plus a few other necessities – what else would your child need on a three-hour hiking adventure anyway?

 On the other hand, if you want to get serious about family camping trips, you will need to get a bigger backpack for your kid.
 That way you won’t be the one carrying all their stuff, and they can start learning how to walk with a proper hiking backpack.
 Just bear in mind that the bigger backpacks tend to be pricier, and they’re only suitable for older kids – think 8+ years.

 And if you want a versatile backpack for your child, then neither of those two will work.
 You should look for something that looks almost like a school backpack, but with those staple sports features – hydration bladder, daisy chain webbing, etc. These packs are the best investment if you want to get them just one bag they can take everywhere, from the soccer field to the mountain tops.